 Skip to main content

-This tutorial describes how to run analytical queries on sample data by using ScalarDB Analytics with Spark.
+This tutorial describes how to run analytical queries on sample data by using ScalarDB Analytics.
 The source code is available at https://github.com/scalar-labs/scalardb-samples/scalardb-analytics-spark-sample.

 warning

-You need to have a license key (trial license or commercial license) to use ScalarDB Analytics with Spark.
+You need to have a license key (trial license or commercial license) to use ScalarDB Analytics.
 If you don't have a license key, please contact us.

 Clone the ScalarDB samples repository

-Open Terminal, then clone the ScalarDB samples repository by running the following command:
+Open Terminal, and clone the ScalarDB samples repository by running the following command:

 git clone https://github.com/scalar-labs/scalardb-samples